Wake County Real Estate Closing Costs

 What They Cover: Loan origination fees are charged by the lender for processing your mortgage application.
 This fee covers the cost of preparing your loan, including credit checks and administrative expenses.

-See also Best Neighborhoods in Wake County NC
+See also Investment Properties in Wake County

 Average Costs in Wake County: These fees typically range from 0.5% to 1% of the loan amount.
 For a $300,000 home, you might expect to pay between $1,500 and $3,000.